tjm165/algorithms/core-concepts/union-find.md

 ## Optimized Approach
 * `init` the data structure with:
    * Rather than doing this with a single pass, let's just use defaultdict and set the default value to `-1`.
 We can remember that `-1` means "I am my own parent".
 This initialization can now be done in constant time rather than linear time.
-* `find(node)`: Before, we would recusively call `find` until we got to a root.
+* `find(node)`: Before, we would recursively call `find` until we got to a root.
 However, this could worst case take `O(n)` time!
 To optimize this, we can cache the result by setting `parent[node] = root`.
 This is called "path compression".
 As the algorithm runs, this will eventually lead to `find` taking `O(1)` time!

 ## Optimized Code

 ```
-# Start with an island for each peice of land.
-Decrement everytime we Union.
+# Start with an island for each piece of land.
+Decrement every time we Union.

-from collections import defaultdict
-from itertools import product

 class UnionFind:
     def __init__(self):
-        self.parent = defaultdict(lambda: -1)
+        self.parent = collections.defaultdict(lambda: -1)

     # Find with path compression.
     # A path in the graph will now be on average log(n)